 3. In the bowl of a small blender or NutriBullet, add 2/3 cup of warm water and the date flesh.
 Allow the date pieces to soften in the water for a few minutes.
 Then add the cinnamon, cacao powder, cardamon, ginger, clove and black pepper.
 Add the softened cashews.
 Blend everything for a good minute until creamy.

-4. Take out the almond/chia mixture from fridge and give it a good stir with a fork to spread out the seeds.
-If your almond milk was pre-chilled, you may have to stir this really well to eliminate chia clumps.
+4. Take out the almond/chia mixture from fridge when done and give it a good stir with a fork to spread the seeds.
+If your almond milk was pre-chilled, you may have to stir this really well to eliminate clumps.
 This is what it should look like — no chia clumping:

 5. Add the creamy cashew mixture and stir this well with fork until fully incorporated.
 Pour into cups, jars or ramekins and cover with jar lids or foil.

 6. Chill for at least 3 hours in fridge or overnight (even better).
-Top with a dollop of whipped cream, grated chocolate, some extra cinnamon, with sticks or powder, and enjoy.
+Top with a dollop of whipped cream, grated chocolate, some extra cinnamon if need be, with sticks or powder, and enjoy.
 Keeps well for several days in fridge with lids on.